 A cream called eflornithine can also be used to slow down the growth of unwanted facial hair.
 This cream doesn't remove hair or cure unwanted facial hair, so you may wish to use it alongside a hair-removal product.
 Improvement may be seen four to eight weeks after treatment with this medication.

 However, eflornithine cream isn't always available on the NHS, because some local NHS authorities have decided it's not effective enough to justify NHS prescription.

 If you have unwanted hair growth, you'll probably also want to use a method of physically removing the excess hair (such as plucking, shaving, threading, creams or laser removal), although it's unlikely that these will be provided on the NHS.

 Medications can also be used to treat some of the other problems associated with PCOS, including:

 - weight-loss medication, such as orlistat, if you're overweight

-- cholesterol-lowering medication (statin), if you have high levels of cholesterol in your blood,
+- cholesterol-lowering medication (statins), if you have high levels of cholesterol in your blood

 - acne treatments